galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 # Generating a Seurat object
 You now should have imported the `matrix.mtx`, `genes.tsv`, `barcodes.tsv`, and `exp_design.tsv` files into your Galaxy history.
 In order for Seurat tools to work, we will have to convert the data into a format that Seurat recognizes.
 To do so, we will add row and column names to our matrix.
 In the end, this will leave us with a matrix whose rows are gene names, columns are cell barcodes, and each value in the matrix represent the expression value of a given gene in a given cell.

-This can be accomplished via the Read10x() step.
-Read10x() is Seurat's function to create a matrix and add in feature and barcode names simultaneously:
+This can be accomplished via the Read10x step. **Read10x** tool implements Seurat's function to create a matrix and add in feature and barcode names simultaneously:

 > <hands-on-title>Read10X</hands-on-title>
 >